 Subject Line: Mesmerized by your success

-I was bummed out when I noticed that you were also at Wildlife Expo ‘12.
+I was bummed out when I noticed that you were also at [CONFERENCE-NAME].
 I wish we had met there so we could talk about how you guys select bloodlines.
-Your success with genetics has been really impressive.
-I run a blog that highlights exceptional breeders in Texas and I want to feature you guys.
+Your success with genetics has been awe-inspiring.
+I run a blog that highlights exceptional breeders in [STATE], and I want to feature you guys.
 Would you be interested in a 30-minute interview via Skype or phone?
-Good luck with your booth at TDA this year.
+Good luck with your booth at [CONFRERENCE-NAME] this year.

-Theory: Reaching out to prospects by sharing resources focuses on using mutual experiences, expertise and/or tools to provide assistance to a prospect on something they are working on with the hopes that one day they would reciprocate with a similar give and take.
+Theory: Reaching out to prospects by sharing resources focuses on using mutual experiences, expertise, and/or tools to assist a prospect on something they are working on to one day reciprocate with a similar give and take.
 This type is less about a hard sell and more about creating a partnership of sharing helpful tools and other beneficial exchanges.
-Naturally, it will start out as a one way effort to share from you to them and eventually they catch up by returning the favor.
-Out of this effort blooms an equally efficient This is definitely a process of building or a step ladder, if you will.
+Naturally, it will start as a one-way effort to share from you with them, and eventually, they catch up by returning the favor.
+Out of this effort blooms an equally efficient This is definitely a process of building or a step ladder if you will.
 Over time the relationship will expand in depth and breadth.
 There are no demands or calls to action in this form.

 Subject Line: Helpful guide, per your last post

 Respect your writing a bunch.
-I’m an old acquaintance of [name], love your blog and tend to check it every other day.
-Saw something you’d dig, wanted to pass it on… in relation to your post on webcams from Feb:
+I’m an old acquaintance of [NAME], love your blog, and tend to check it every other day.
+Saw something you’d dig, wanted to pass it on… in relation to your post on webcams from [MONTH]: